 Another example would be to think about identical twins; but think about twins being separated at birth.
 These identical twins have the exact same blueprint.

 Now imagine those twins having experienced completely different lives.
 One had a happy, stable life; healthy physically and mentally.
 The other had to fight to survive, had experienced malnutrition, and lots of metal and physical stress; drug abuse, etc.

 Now imagine seeing both of them after 30 or 40 years, you would see the differences.
 They would have manifested physically and mentally.
 More so, there would be changes in an Epigenetic level.
 What I mean is that both blue prints would still be identical, however the overriding cellular activity would have changed how those genes expressed themselves permanently.

 Epigenetics is a new science but it shows how changes can affect not only the individual, but that of his or her children/grandchildren and beyond.

 Things like stress and diet seem to have a tremendous effect on how the genetic blueprint operates.
 For example a stress pregnant mother could be impacting the gene of her grandchildren.

 Epigenetics is a fascinating new science; one am sure has much more to teach us.
 The most important thing it has taught us so far is that your emotions regulate how your genes express.
-It’s demonstrated that this environment that your genes respond to, also includes your conscious thoughts, emotions, and unconscious beliefs.
+It’s demonstrated that the environment your genes respond to also includes your conscious thoughts, emotions, and unconscious beliefs.